 Is that really filtering, though?
 Because I am writing a post about this topic rather than the potential Yahoo!-Microsoft merger, does that mean that this topic is more important or interesting than that?
 Nope.
 Besides, dozens if not hundreds of other blogs will choose to write about Yahoo!-Microsoft instead.
 If one hundred bloggers are presented with one hundred topics on which to write, and each chooses a different one, then is anything really being filtered?

-I bolded one of the questions that Jarred asked that this post will respond to.
+I bolded one of the questions that Jarred asked that I will respond to in this post.

 We Filter For Our Audience And Their Interests

-We filter for our audience.
-OUR audience.
-No, bloggers don’t own an audience and I am no way stating that.
-However, those that subscribe to SheGeeks.net, that follow me on social networks, they’re apart of my audience.
-In my opinion, I feel that I cater to them and help them find content, sites, and services that cater to their interests and in turn I am their information filter.
+We filter for our respective audiences.
+Those that subscribe to SheGeeks.net and follow me on social networks are part of my audience.
+In my opinion, I feel that I cater to them and help them find content, sites, and services that cater to their interests and in turn I am an information filter in a way that can sometimes be far more efficient than Google.

 Who Are You A Filter For?